DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ## Populate the Empty Space

-Populate the empty space between the _Detail_ band's data and the footer.
+Populate the empty space between the _Detail_ band's data and footer.

 Click the _Detail_ band's smart tag and enable the **Fill Empty Space** property.